CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Checkout your Resources on Azure

-They should be named by your previously selected unique name.
+They should be named after your previously selected unique name.

+There will be a Resource Group called (unique_name) and a Resource Group called (unique_name)_aks_rg.

 [Portal Azure](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups)

+The first one contains the Cluster Definition the second one all needed Resources.
+As you Kubernetes Cluster is fully integrated by Azure it can create Resources in you subscriptions as it needs them.

+Go into your Cluster Definition and check out the Tabs on the left side.
+Can you find your already running Services inside the Cluster?